Mosman Park (WA)

 AreaSearch assessment of residential development activity positions Mosman Park among the top 25% of areas assessed nationwide

 AreaSearch analysis of ABS building approval numbers shows Mosman Park had approximately 42 dwelling approvals annually over the past five financial years, totalling around 214 homes.
-As of FY-26, 14 approvals have been recorded.
-On average, about 4.2 people moved to the area each year for every dwelling built between FY-21 and FY-25, indicating demand outpaces supply, which can put upward pressure on prices and increase buyer competition.
-The average expected construction cost value of new dwellings is around $1,189,000, suggesting a focus on premium properties.
+So far in FY-26, there have been 16 approvals recorded.
+On average, about 4.2 people moved to the area each year for every dwelling built between FY-21 and FY-25, indicating demand outpaces supply.
+New dwellings are developed at an average cost of $1,189,000, suggesting a focus on premium properties.

-Commercial development approvals in Mosman Park totalled $9.4 million this financial year, indicating moderate commercial activity.
-Compared to Greater Perth, Mosman Park has 17.0% less building activity per person but ranks at the 66th percentile nationally.
-New building activity comprises 36.0% detached dwellings and 64.0% townhouses or apartments, reflecting a shift from the current housing mix of 62.0% houses.
-This change may be due to reduced development site availability and evolving lifestyle demands.
-Mosman Park has around 211 people per dwelling approval, indicating a developing market.
+Commercial development approvals reached $9.4 million in this financial year.
+Compared to Greater Perth, Mosman Park has 17.0% less building activity per person but ranks among the 66th percentile nationally.
+New building activity comprises 36.0% detached dwellings and 64.0% townhouses or apartments, reflecting a shift towards compact living to attract downsizers, investors, and first-time purchasers.
+Mosman Park has around 210 people per dwelling approval, indicating growth area characteristics.
+Population forecasts estimate an increase of 1,689 residents by 2041.

 Frequently Asked Questions - Development